 Last updated on December 31st, 2021.
-Posted in Higher Ideal.
+Posted in The True Purpose Of Business.

 The only difference between successful people and non-successful people is 1) What they know (knowledge, skills -- skill stack), 2) What they believe (mindset, worldview), 3) What they can get themselves to consistently do (habits).